 - Private student loans are available, but they typically carry variable interest rates as high as 12%, and they often reset each quarter.
 Unlike federal loans, most come with a repayment period of up to 20 years, versus 10 to 15 years for federal student loans.
 Private loans typically are stricter in their selection of borrowers as well.
 Your credit rate may cause you to pay a higher or lower interest rate, or be denied for a loan altogether.
 More than 90% of private student loans require a cosigner.
 Still, private student loans may be an option for some students, especially if they can qualify for a relatively low rate.

 - State-sponsored student loans are loans that have your state’s stamp of approval.
 These loans vary from state to state but in general are designed with the consumer in mind.
 Interest rates vary, but generally they range from 5.0% to 8.5%.
 Some states offer attractive features like interest rates that are fixed or the absence of tiered rates that are based on the borrower’s credit score.

 - Home equity lines of credit or home equity loans are another popular option.
-Home equity lines of credit carry a variable interest rate recently averaging about 4.74%; the rate on home equity loans is fixed, averaging 6% as of June 2015, according to Bankrate.com.
+Home equity lines of credit carry a variable interest rate recently averaging about 4.74%; the rate on home equity loans is fixed, averaging 4.92% as of July 2016, according to Bankrate.com.
 With the equity line, you have the flexibility to borrow money when you need it, and avoid paying interest on money you don’t need yet.
-Home equity loans are generally given with a lump sum amount in the beginning and you will have to estimate all your future expenses at that time.
-However, with both a home equity loan and a home equity line of credit, you use your home as collateral and risk losing it if you violate the repayment terms.
+Home equity loans are generally given by a lump-sum amount in the beginning, and you will have to estimate all your future expenses at that time.
+However, with both a home equity loan and a home equity line of credit, you use your home as collateral, and risk losing it if you violate the repayment terms.
 Either way, the advantage over education loans is that you can deduct the interest on home equity debt up to $100,000.